yyacalo23/YannickNotes/q.md

 ### Efficiency

-Hdbs are date paritioned.
+HDBs are date paritioned.
-Always add a date clause first to queries to reduce the directories kdb+ needs to look in.
+**Always** add put a date clause first in queries to reduce the directories kdb+ needs to look in.

 ```q
 select from Quote where date = .z.d-1